 As in most Telltale titles on the PlayStation 3, there are issues with stuttering during the game’s cut scenes.
 This usually centered on when the game was trying to change to a new scene or camera angle where it was stutter or pause completely, although the audio would sometimes keep playing with the video having to play catch up.
 It does brings you out of the experience, and during some of the more suspenseful segments, it ruins the magic that folds on screen.

 Am I happy with how my Lee is evolving?
 I think I am.
 In the end the choices I made will not always be the popular ones, but ones that I can live with.
-The dialogue and writing have hit a high note and I await patiently (okay, so not really patiently) to continue on with the next episode.Note: The The Walking Dead: Episode 2 – Starved for Help review was written based on the PS3 version of the game.
+The dialogue and writing have hit a high note and I await patiently (okay, so not really patiently) to continue on with the next episode.Note: The Walking Dead: Episode 2 – Starved for Help was reviewed on PlayStation 3.
+A digital copy of the game was provided by the publisher/developer.